Cold Weather Backpacking – Tips for a Successful Trip

 What to Wear While Hiking

 If you’re hell bent on not wearing “heavy” waterproof boots, you can wrap your feet in plastic bags like oven bags, or bread bags.
 Rubber bands around your ankles usually keep them in place.
-These will remove any breathability you had, so your feet can become red, and swollen, but they can help prevent frostbite.
+Your feet won’t be able to breathe and may become red and swollen, but it will keep them warmer.

 A technical shirt (wind breaker or light fleece).